parihumagain/Give-me-gestalt_group_3/preregistration/preregistration.md

 We plot our data with Detectablilty in X-axis and Liking Y-axis and see the corelation between x-y axis. <br>

+## Analysis

+The analysis of the original paper was done with a linear regression after averaging the liking and detectability for each image.
+On recommendation of Michael Franke we are planning on doing a baysian analysis in r.

 ## Resources